Our SAFE-ZONE LOD Products

 Consider using a new innovative technology that incorporates a product that has: 1) high surface area, 2) good charge neutralizing capabilities, 3) good absorption-isothermic, 4) easy to dewater and 5) binds the contaminant preventing leaching.

-SZ 1000 series coagulants and flocculants offer a new approach to that “hard to treat” wastewater.
+Safe Zone LOD series coagulants and flocculants offer a new approach to that “hard to treat” wastewater.
 The Organo-clay technology works well in high pH and low pH environments, in varying solids loading, and changes in charge demand.

 In a coal-fired power plant, the wastewater from the wet scrubber contained varying amounts of flyash that had a high pH.
 The pH was too high for conventional coagulation with inorganic or organic.
 However, a specially blended Organo-clay coagulant generated a quick settling floc with excellent clarity.
 The solids dewatered easily and passed the paint filter test for leachate.
 A side benefit of using the organo-clay coagulant was binding the flyash to prevent airborne contamination from storing flyash.